slingr-stack/slack-package/README.md

 **Name**: `botApiToken` **Type**: text **Mandatory**: true

+### Slack Library

+This is the name of the library that the app should have to handle the synchronous webhooks in order to return a custom response.
+This library should export the methods `slashCommand` and `optionLoad` in case you want to handle those events.

+Make sure that the value of this field matches the library name, otherwise it will generate an error.

+**Name**: `slackLibrary` **Type**: text **Mandatory**: true

 ### Verification token

 The verification token is used to validate the slash commands and interactive messages hitting the endpoint.
 You